 - Finally!
 Click Install Ubuntu

-- Ubuntu will run a quick test to ensure your computer is capable of running on it.
-Once it’s passed those tests, make sure to place a check in both of the boxes – Download updates while installing and Install this third-party software – then click the Continue button.
+- Make sure to place a check in both of the boxes – Download updates while installing Ubuntu and Install third-party software for graphics and Wi-Fi hardware and additional media formats – then click the Continue button.

 - Select Erase disk and install Ubuntu.
-NOTE: this is not going to ‘wipe out’ or erase any data in OS X. None.
+NOTE: this is not going to ‘wipe out’ or erase any data in macOS.
+None.
 It is safe to click Install Now, so do just that.

 - Click Continue